olaafrossi/CrestronNetworkMonitor/README.md

 For a Medialon Control System (which is somewhat redundant since Medialon provides a PC watchdog), use this MLLC driver, which has the commands and a monitoring feature to automatically send the ping command.

-The MLLC written is located with the application under this path: *C:\Program Files (x86)\Three Byte Intermedia\Scripts*
+The MLLC written is located with the application under this path: *"folder Location/Scripts"*

-MLLC's are installed in an annoying location here: *"C:\ProgramData\Medialon\CommonFiles\Low Level Communicator Drivers"* The MLLC is included with the application, but is also [here](https://github.com/olaafrossi/CrestronNetworkMonitor/blob/master/CrestronNetworkMonitorWPFUI/Scripts/ThreeByteCrestronNetworkMonitor.mllc)
+MLLC's are installed by Medialon in an annoying location here: *"C:\ProgramData\Medialon\CommonFiles\Low Level Communicator Drivers"* The MLLC is included with the application, but is also [here](https://github.com/olaafrossi/CrestronNetworkMonitor/blob/master/CrestronNetworkMonitorWPFUI/Scripts/ThreeByteCrestronNetworkMonitor.mllc)

 # 9. Windows Event Viewer
 The application can also log to the Windows Event Viewer, this is especially helpful to persist logs over long periods of time, and when working with enterprise management platforms, like Azure dashboards, ActiveDirectory, or aggregators like loggy, this can be super helpful rather than collecting logs from local drives on dozens or hundreds of machines.
 Some good info [here](https://www.loggly.com/ultimate-guide/centralizing-windows-logs/)